2020 North Indian Ocean cyclone season: Super Cyclonic Storm Amphan

 At 00:00 UTC on May 16, a depression formed in the southeast Bay of Bengal and was identified as BOB 01.
 Six hours later, the India Meteorological Department (IMD) upgraded the system to a deep depression.
 The system began bringing torrential rainfall to Sri Lanka and Southern India.
 Around 15:00 UTC, the system further developed into Cyclonic Storm Amphan.
+(Note: The name Amphan (Thai: อำพัน, [ʔam˧ pʰan˧]) was contributed by Thailand and means "amber" in Thai.
+The name could also be (Thai: อัมพร, [ʔam˧ pʰɔːn˧]), a poetic word for "sky.")
 That morning, landslide and flooding warnings were hoisted for parts of eastern Sri Lanka and the Indian state of Kerala were given expectations of torrential rainfall in the coming days.
 By 09:00 UTC on May 17, Amphan had intensified into a very severe cyclonic storm.
 Within 12 hours, the storm had developed an eye and started to rapidly intensify, becoming an extremely severe cyclonic storm.
 According to the JTWC, it explosively intensified from a Category 1-equivalent cyclone to a Category 4-equivalent cyclone in just 6 hours.
 The following morning around 10:30 UTC, the IMD upgraded Amphan to a super cyclonic storm with 3-minute sustained winds of 240 km/h and a minimum pressure of 920 hPa.
 This marked the second year in a row featuring a super cyclonic storm, the previous year seeing Kyarr in the Arabian Sea.
 On May 20, at approximately 17:30 IST, the cyclone made landfall near Bakkhali, West Bengal after weakening subsequently.
 It rapidly weakened once inland, and dissipated on the next day.
-It left behind a trail of catastrophic damage, and was later confirmed to be the costliest storm ever recorded in the basin.
+It left behind a trail of catastrophic damage, and was later confirmed to be the costliest storm ever recorded in the basin, until Cyclone Senyar surpassed it in November 2025.